NikitaPolar/RC832HD-Video-Frame-Trimmer/README.md

 **How it Works:**

 This script processes a video file, analyzes each frame, and identifies frames that are predominantly blue.
 These frames are removed, leaving a clean video with the same original FPS.
-The script calculates and displays progress, allowing users to track the completion status and ETA.

 **Getting Started:**
 - Clone or download the repository.